-- Use this document as your new plan template. - Delete the "UNIFORM INSTRUCTIONS" title box at the top of this page. - Update other cover page text as appropriate. - Version.
-The "Version" date below will automatically update when you save the document.
-There is no need to manually change the Version line. - Approved/Adopted.
-The "Approved/Adopted" line should remain blank until the plan is approved by the county land information council and a date can be added, before the final plan is due on December 31, 2018. - In the case of future amendments, plan to add a line on the document cover with amendment date.
+- All out-of-date content from the county's previous plan should be updated, which entails updating 2018 content for 2021 in areas that may lack flags. - Delete the "UNIFORM INSTRUCTIONS" title box at the top of this page. - Update the text on cover page text as appropriate. - Version.
+The "Version" date below should be manually updated when you save the document.
+You will need to manually change the Version line for each draft, version, and amendment. - Approved/Adopted.
+The "Approved/Adopted" line should remain blank until the plan is approved by the county land information council and a date can be added, before the final plan is due on December 31, 2021.
+In the case of future amendments, plan to edit "Version" date on the cover to reflect the amendment date. - Further instructions occur on pages 2-3, and throughout this document.

-Wisconsin Land Information Program Wisconsin Department of Administration 101 East Wilson Street, 9th Floor Madison, WI 53703 (608) 267-3369 www.doa.wi.gov/WLIP
+Wisconsin Land Information Program Wisconsin Department of Administration 101 East Wilson Street, 9th Floor Madison, WI 53703 (608) 267-3369 www.doa.wi.gov/WLIP Version: 2021--

-Version: 2018-03-29 Approved/Adopted by Land Information Council on: 2018--
+Approved/Adopted by Land Information Council on: 2021--